d2iq/ui-kit/CONTRIBUTING.md

     value: string
   }>;
   /**
-   * A function that gets called when a new option is selected */ onChange?: (selectedOption: string) => void;
+   * A function that gets called when a new option is selected.
+   */
+  onChange?: (selectedOption: string) => void;
 }